tbenedek92/rollbar_env_disabler/README.md

 Rollbar username, password, account slug & project name can be read from environment variables Automatic login only works with disabled MFA
 At first run please provide the location of your chromedriver.
-You may download chromedriver [here](https://chromedriver.chromium.org/).
+You may download chromedriver from [here](https://chromedriver.chromium.org/).